 In recent years, increased oversight by the Board, as well as by national accrediting agencies and the United States Department of Education, has resulted in many changes to the career school industry.
-These changes resulted in a reduction of schools registered with the Board during the period 2012-2016.
+These changes resulted in a reduction of schools registered with the Board beginning in 2013.
 Those numbers are reflected in Chart 1 below.